 It’s long and grueling work but a very lucrative industry.
-There’s also lots of chance for expansion if you’re willing to hire a team of trustworthy recruitment consultants.
+There are also lots of chances for expansion if you’re willing to hire a team of trustworthy recruitment consultants.
 Many small companies can’t afford or don’t need a dedicated human resources team, so they’re willing to pay a small fortune for you to source the right candidate for them.

 eBay has been around almost since the dawn of the internet, but there are still many people making money with it.